TartanLlama/secret-hitler-strategies/index.md

 This is an unofficial strategy guide for Secret Hitler.
 We wrote it to immortalise the insight gained from our group's 400+ games in the form of a living document.
 We will continue to update this guide as we butcher our metagame and reassemble it into some horrifying meta-Frankenstein's monster.

-If you have suggestions for additions or improvements to this guide, please submit an issue or pull request to the repository [here](https://github.com/TartanLlama/secret-hitler-strategies).
+If you have suggestions for additions or improvements to this guide, please submit an issue or pull request to the [repository](https://github.com/TartanLlama/secret-hitler-strategies).